Clarity logoClarity logoClarity

 What Are Stablecoins?
 USDC, USDT, and DAI Explained

 Stablecoins are crypto tokens pegged to $1.
-Learn how fiat-backed, crypto-backed, and algorithmic stablecoins work — and the risks after the Terra/LUNA.
+Fiat-backed, crypto-backed, and algorithmic stablecoins work differently — and carry real risks after Terra/LUNA.

-Stablecoins are the most boring part of crypto; and that's exactly what makes them useful.
+Stablecoins are the most boring part of crypto, and that's exactly what makes them useful.
 While Bitcoin and Ethereum swing 5-10% in a day, stablecoins are designed to stay at exactly $1.00.
-They're the bridge between traditional finance and crypto, the settlement layer for decentralized finance, and quietly one of the most important innovations in digital payments.
+They're the bridge between traditional finance and crypto, the settlement layer for decentralized finance, and one of the main developments in digital payments.
 Here's what you need to know.

 If you've ever tried to use crypto for anything practical, you've run into the volatility problem.
 You can't price a freelance contract in ETH if the value might drop 20% before you get paid.
 You can't hold your savings in Bitcoin if you need that money for rent next month.
 And you can't easily move money between crypto platforms without converting to something with a stable value.